 This year our conservation leaders, bird advocates, college students, ambassadors, volunteers, and scientists accomplished amazing things.
-Collectively, almost 150,000 of us took more than 600,000 online actions on behalf of birds.
+Collectively, more than 151,400 of us took almost 620,000 online actions on behalf of birds.
 All of the accomplishments listed below come from the hard work and dedication of our members, chapters, volunteers and staff.
 We're very proud of what we have been able to accomplish together over the past 12 months.

 Keep reading to see the most important ways that our flock worked together this year.